Next Generation Forecasting on a Digital Platform

 Most enterprise packaged software packages are not very different from Stacy’s demand planning system.
 They are built on older paradigms with rigid data models hardwired to the ERP backbone, which by nature overemphasize data within the four walls of the company.
 The planning algorithms themselves are explicitly programmed with little to no self-learning capability.
 When it comes to user experience, these applications provide views that are relatively static.
 Any changes require either vendor enhancements or IT support.
 In many instances, planners bypass the user interfaces altogether and rely on business intelligence (BI) tools to visualize data and analyze it.
 These BI tools are disconnected from the live plans and thus introduce latency in decision making.

-However, this is all changing with the rise in new generation digital platforms.
-Taking the example of demand planning where one needs to marry the internal 3-year historical sales data with external factors, the new generation data blending tools are making such efforts very visually driven without relying on advanced skills in SQL scripting and such.
+However, this is all changing with the rise in new generation digital supply chain platforms with powerful supply chain analytics capabilities.
+Taking the example of demand planning, where one needs to marry the internal 3-year historical sales data with external factors, the new generation data blending tools are making such efforts very visually driven without relying on advanced skills in SQL scripting and such.
 This places the power of data blending in the hands of business users.
-Algorithms learn from the blended data and surface the causal factors that truly influence the demand patterns, thus filtering out the noise.
-These algorithms are being put together by exposing only the necessary levers to the planners, democratizing the supply chain decision intelligence to users that don’t need to be doctorates in data science.
-Intuitive and exception driven user experience with highly configurable views enable planners to work at the core of the applications to drive decisions in a fully connected manner rather than being relegated to the edges and excel spreadsheets.
+Algorithms learn from the blended data and surface the causal factors that truly influence the demand patterns, thus filtering out the noise and empowering scenario planning.
+These algorithms are being put together by exposing only the necessary levers to the planners, democratizing the supply chain planning decision intelligence to users that don’t need to be doctorates in data science.
+An intuitive and exception-driven user experience with highly configurable views enables planners to work at the core of the applications to drive decisions in a fully connected manner rather than being relegated to the edges and Excel spreadsheets.

 Best of it all, the likes of Stacy don’t need to rip and replace the enterprise systems in which they made millions of dollars of investment.
 Instead, these new generation technologies can layer on top of the existing systems.
 Planners can design their own workflows and apps in a visually stimulating environment, filling in the white spaces around packaged software, without turning such exercises into major IT projects.
 This relieves the planners from the drudgery and has them focus on driving business decisions.